-These booklets are now in their seventh year after parents told us they would like to know more about how they can help their child succeed.
+These booklets were written after parents told us they would like to know more about how they can help their child succeed.
 It supplements other advice, on our website and elsewhere, that is available and your child's reports and parents' evening meetings.